qwindelzorf/game-and-watch-retro-go-sd/README.md

 Current limitations :
 - Up to 1000 roms/disks will be visible for each system
-- Disk change is not available for MSX and Amstrad systems
 - CJK characters not yet visible

 ## Installation